 Hurricane season officially began June 1st and ends November 30th.
-And although the general consensus among agencies that make seasonal hurricane forecasts is that the 2015 hurricane season will be quieter than average, that fact is completely inconsequential.
 All it takes is one hurricane to disrupt your business and shut down your fleet operations.
 When dealing with disaster, it is best to think like a Boy Scout and always be prepared.
 Here are a few quick tips to help ensure your disaster plan is well-designed and effective so that whatever curve balls Mother Nature throws your way, your organization can weather the storm and get back to business as quickly as possible.

 Disaster Plan Basics

 While your disaster plan should be structured, making it too detailed or rigid can be a costly mistake.
 Flexibility is key so that adjustments can easily be made to deal with unexpected events or consequences.
 A good rule of thumb is to make sure your current plan is designed for a worst case scenario situation and that it includes fleet mission and duties, a disaster organizational chart, reporting procedures, breakdown of responsibilities, contact information and a list of key company resources.

 Fuel and Fleet

 Making sure your lines of supply are in place and your vehicles are disaster ready-to-go is essential to your disaster plan.
 Think ahead, have fuel contracts written with provisions that your fuel suppliers are required to make a good faith effort to supply emergency fuel during a disaster and if they fail to do so, suffer contractual consequences.
 If you have a tank farm, your plan needs to address how it will be powered should a power outage occur.
 And if your fleet needs to have an emergency fuel reserve, your plan needs to address the fact that vehicles need at least 72 hours worth of fuel, as this is the average amount of time before a FEMA response.